0xt1m/notes/splunk.md

 ```
 `| fields` in this case makes the search more efficient

-Use `+` or `-` before a field name to include or exclude a field (defualt is `+`).
+Use `+` or `-` before a field name to include or exclude a field (default is `+`).
 Filtering fields as early as possible is the best practice.

 ---

 ### `| rename` {#rename-command}
 Used to rename field in your search.
-You can give more meaningful or userfriendly names to your fields.
+You can give more meaningful or user friendly names to your fields.
-==Once you've used rename command the original field name would no longer be avaliable==
+==Once you've used rename command the original field name would no longer be available==
 ```
 index=web status IN ("500", "503", "505")
 | fields status